First impressions count.

 Now, sometimes different parameters can be added to the URL for analytics tracking or other reasons (such as sid, utm, etc.) To make sure that these parameters don’t make the number of URLs with duplicate content grow over the top, you can do either of the following:

-- Ask Google to disregard certain URL parameters in Google Webmaster Tools in Configuration > URL Parameters.
+- Ask Google to disregard certain URL parameters in Google Search Console in Configuration > URL Parameters.

 - See if your content management system allows you to solidify URLs with additional parameters with their shorter counterparts.